 After visiting Provence, in the South of France, and seeing Shabby Chic style furniture comfortably settled into Ochre washed stone homes, I became inspired to explore my creativity in a new way.
 I have enjoyed the magic of growing plants that can be used to dye wool and cloth with the subtle colours of nature for many years.
 I wanted to use my skills and create items for the home using natural colours and recycled materials.
 Natural plant dyes, Ochre pigment and Lime wash combined help me create the Shabby Chic style I so enjoyed seeing when I was in France.
 Why not bring that natural comfortable style into my home in Shetland?
 Here I share the ideas and work that has evolved into Shabby Chic Shetland.

-Left fabric paper hearts coloured using Ochre pigment from Rousillon and wool coloured using plants grown in Shetland.
+Fabric paper hearts coloured using Ochre pigment from Rousillon and wool coloured using plants grown in Shetland.

-Right upcycled cartons treated with natural limewash.
+Upcycled cartons treated with natural limewash.

 Natural Ochre Pigment